zergey/nupic_nlp/README.md

 - text8: Personals Corpus
 - text9: The Man Who Was Thursday by G .
 K .
 Chesterton 1908

-All the nouns from this corpus of text are extracted using NLTK's `pos_tag` function, looking for words tagged with `NN`.
+All the nouns processed from this corpus of text by the `run_plural_noun_experiment.py` experiment are extracted using NLTK's `pos_tag` function, looking for words tagged with `NN`.
 Resulting terms seem to be sometimes mis-categorized, so they are also passed through Wordnet and confirmed to be nouns before sent to CEPT for SDR conversion.

 ## Things to try: